Neil Peart: Family deaths and recovery

-On August 10, 1997, soon after Rush's Test for Echo Tour, Peart's 19-year-old daughter (and then, his only child) Selena Taylor was killed in a single-car crash on Highway 401 near the town of Brighton, Ontario.
+On August 10, 1997, soon after Rush's Test for Echo Tour, Peart's 19-year-old daughter (at the time his only child) Selena Taylor was killed in a single-car crash on Highway 401 near the town of Brighton, Ontario.
 His common-law wife of 23 years, Jacqueline Taylor, subsequently died of cancer on June 20, 1998.
 Peart attributed her death to the result of a "broken heart" and called it "a slow suicide by apathy.
 She just didn't care."

-In his book Ghost Rider: Travels on the Healing Road, Peart wrote that he told his bandmates at Selena's funeral, "consider me retired".
+In his book Ghost Rider: Travels on the Healing Road, Peart wrote that he told his bandmates at Jacqueline's funeral, "consider me retired".
 Peart took a long sabbatical to mourn and reflect, and travelled extensively throughout North and Central America on his motorcycle, covering 88,000 km.
 After his journey, Peart returned to the band.
 Peart wrote the book as a chronicle of his geographical and emotional journey.

 Peart was introduced to photographer Carrie Nuttall in Los Angeles by longtime Rush photographer Andrew MacNaughtan.
 They married on September 9, 2000.
 In early 2001, Peart announced to his bandmates that he was ready to return to recording and performing.
 The product of the band's return was the 2002 album Vapor Trails.
-At the start of the ensuing tour in support of the album, the band members decided that Peart would not take part in the daily grind of press interviews and "meet and greet" sessions upon their arrival in a new city that typically monopolize a touring band's daily schedule.
+At the start of the ensuing tour in support of the album, the band members decided that Peart would not take part in the daily grind of press interviews and "meet and greet" sessions upon their arrival in a new city that typically monopolise a touring band's daily schedule.
 Peart always shied away from these types of in-person encounters, and it was decided that exposing him to a lengthy stream of questions about the tragic events of his life was not necessary.

 After the release of Vapor Trails and his reunion with bandmates, Peart returned to work as a full-time musician.
 In the June 2009 edition of Peart's website's News, Weather, and Sports, titled "Under the Marine Layer", he announced that he and Nuttall were expecting their first child.
 Olivia Louise Peart was born later that year.

-In the mid-2010s, Peart acquired U.S. citizenship.
+In 2014, Peart acquired U.S. citizenship.

-Retirement from touring
+Retirement

 Peart described himself as a "retired drummer" in an interview in December 2015: